MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2023-02-11-aad-claims-xray.md

 ![Optional Claims Screenshot](/assets/images/claims-xray-optional-claims.png)

 Contrary to&nbsp;[what the&nbsp;documentation says](
 https://learn.microsoft.com/en-us/azure/active-directory/develop/active-directory-saml-claims-customization#add-the-upn-claim-to-saml-tokens), the&nbsp;`email` and&nbsp;`upn` do&nbsp;not need to&nbsp;be&nbsp;configured here to&nbsp;appear in&nbsp;SAML tokens.
+Even&nbsp;the&nbsp;`groups` claim does not need to&nbsp;be&nbsp;specified if&nbsp;the&nbsp;default group identifier settings are&nbsp;sufficient.

 It is&nbsp;also possible to&nbsp;define custom SAML claims for&nbsp;an&nbsp;application: